Stanford president resigns after fallout from falsified data in his research

 "I agree that in some instances I should have been more diligent when seeking corrections, and I regret that I was not," he added.
 "The Panel's review also identified instances of manipulation of research data by others in my lab.
 Although I was unaware of these issues, I want to be clear that I take responsibility for the work of my lab members."

-The board said of the five papers in which Tessier-Lavigne was the principal author, he intends to retract three and issue corrections for the other two.
+The panel said of the five papers in which Tessier-Lavigne was the principal author, he intends to retract three and issue corrections for the other two.

 Although Tesser-Lavigne is stepping down as president, effective Aug.
 31, he will remain a Stanford faculty member and continue his research on brain development and neurodegeneration.